List of United States representatives from Mississippi

 The following is an alphabetical list of United States representatives from the state of Mississippi.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Mississippi.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Mississippi's congressional delegations.
 The list of names should be complete as of January 3, 2025, but other data may be incomplete.

 Current representatives

 Current as of January 3, 2025.